mhtang2/mhtang2.github.io/usage.md

 # Packet formatting
 - **This must be correct, or the program may not work**
-- Packet formatting using HFT format check examplepacket.pdf
+- Packet formatting following HFT format check examplepacket.pdf
 - Be sure to include author of questions in < angled brackets > after each tossup and bonus.
 	- Even if there is no author, including a pair of empty brackets <> is recommended.
 - If you choose to include category data, add them in this format {Category, Subcategory} or {Category} after the < author data >